Tamil Nadu Emerging Sector Seed Fund (TNESSF) for Indian Startups

 1. Eligibility Criteria

-• Sector: The start-up must operate in a specific emerging industry the state has prioritized, such as clean energy, AI, health care, or sustainable agriculture.
+• Sector: The start-up must operate in a specific emerging industry that the state has prioritized, such as clean energy, AI, health care, or sustainable agriculture.

 • Industry: The startup should rent to a startup, which means they have to be in the early stage to be eligible for the startup; ideally, product or market-entry stage